Segment Pruning

 2. **Partition tables** on frequently filtered columns (e.g., tenant ID, user ID) for equality-based queries

-3. **Match Kafka partitioning** with Pinot partitioning for real-time tables to ensure segments contain single partitions
+3. **Match Kafka partitioning** with Pinot partitioning for real-time tables to ensure segments contain single partitions.
+For Kafka subset-partition ingestion, use the full topic partition count in `segmentPartitionConfig`, not the subset size.

 4. **Use bloom filters** on high-cardinality columns used in equality lookups (e.g., UUIDs, session IDs)